 How to Store and Reheat

-This pasta tastes best fresh, but leftovers hold up surprisingly well.
-Store them in an airtight container in the refrigerator for up to two days.
+This pasta is best fresh, but leftovers are still very usable.
+Store them in an airtight container in the fridge for up to two days.

-When reheating, add a small splash of water or olive oil to help loosen the sauce.
-Warm gently over low heat to preserve the creamy texture.
+When reheating, add a small splash of water or olive oil to loosen the sauce.
+Warm it gently over low heat so the texture stays creamy instead of drying out.

 Making It Vegan or Dairy-Free